Lightstreamer is the Data Controller of the personal data collected and processed, as detailed below.

 The Data Controller declares and guarantees that the Personal Data provided by the User will be treated with the strictest confidentiality and protection, also ensuring that appropriate security measures, of both technical and organizational nature, will be taken aimed at preventing access, disclosure, accidental or improper alteration, unauthorized loss or destruction of Personal Data.
 Personal Data may be processed by the Data Controller in manual, paper or electronic form.
 Specific security measures are observed by the Data Controller to prevent data loss, illicit or incorrect use and unauthorized access.

 Our IT infrastructure is based on cloud services provided by third-party companies, which act as Data Processors on behalf of Lightstreamer.
-Such Data Processors are all GDPR compliant and are based either in EU or in US (certified under the EU-US Privacy Shield framework).
+Such Data Processors are all GDPR compliant and are based either in EU or in US (with the Standard Contractual Clauses in place).

 The Website is protected via encrypted TLS connections.